 Read the Ask the Mechanic Disclaimer.

 Stuck in gear and need expert advice?
 Ask Andy the Mechanic (a.k.a.
 Andy Wallen), the proprietor of Wheelcraft Bicycles of Wheeling, WV.
-The squeaky wheel gets the grease!
 (Please, no old bike & antique questions.)
 E-mail to email@example.com, subject "ask the mechanic," or mail your question directly to Ask the Mechanic, c/o Wheelcraft Bicycles, 2185 National Road, Wheeling, WV, USA 26003.
-Andy will e-mail or snail mail your advice and we will post it afterward.
+Andy will e-mail your advice and we may post it afterward.
 Take a look at our back issues to find answers to all kinds of bike fix-it questions.

 Spring 2000 Questions & Answers ...